peerkar/liferay-gsearch/README.md

 Check that all the modules are deployed correctly.

+## Step 2

 Download the default core configuration for your core version from [configs folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/core-config) file and put it into osgi/configs.

+## Step 3

 You need to have an Asset Publisher to show the search result.
 By default there it has to be on a page with friendlyURL '/viewasset'.
 You can change that later in the configuration.

+## Step 4

+__This is currently for 7.0 versions only__ (ES6 adapter upgrade for 7.1 coming soon).

 If you want to take advantage of query suggestions and fully configurable query building and relevancy you need to install additionally the custom Elasticsearch adapter.

 For that, download and deploy following jar from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).